• DBHQ

 About Us

 Contrabass Conversations features interviews and performances from top leaders in the world of the double bass.
 Podcast host Jason Heath dives deep into what makes these world-class artists tick.
-With 2 million downloads and counting, Contrabass Conversations is the most popular podcast for double bassists.
+With over 3 million downloads and counting, Contrabass Conversations is the most popular podcast for double bassists.
 Join the community and experience life on the low end of the spectrum!

 With hundreds of interviews spanning over a decade, knowing where to start can be a challenge!
 You can dig deeper into the archives here to find what resonates with you.